mjshuff23/systemsExpert/systemsExpert/video-notes.md

           2. `53`: DNS lookup
           3. `80`: HTTP
           4. `443`: HTTPS
+      4. Ports can be thought of as the mailbox numbers of an apartment complex, where the apartment complex is the IP Address
    6. **DNS**
       1. Short for **Domain Name System**, it describes the entities and protocols involved in the translation from domain names to IP Addresses.
           Typically, machines make a **DNS Query** to a well known entity, which is responsible for returning the IP Addresses (or multiple one)